Anduin2017/AnduinOS-Docs/Skills/Developing/Build-Your-Own-Kernel.md

 This command will build the Kernel using all the available CPU cores.

-??? tip "What if the build fails?"
+??? note "What if the build fails?"

     If the build fails, you need to fix the issue and run the `make` command again.